Gaia

 Stage 1: Problem Discovery & Research

-These findings shaped Gaia’s design goal:
+These insights shaped Gaia’s vision:

 Stage 2 · Design Strategy